 This unit contains POE lubricants that must be handled carefully and the proper protective equipment (gloves, eye protection, etc.) must be used when handling POE lubricant.
+Failure to do so can result in personal injury.
 POE must not come into contact with any surface or material that might be harmed by POE, including certain polymers (e.g. PVC/CPVC and polycarbonate piping).

-Daikin Applied centrifugal chillers (models 079-126) have a factory-mounted, water-cooled oil cooler, temperature-controlled water regulating valve and solenoid valve per compressor.
+Daikin Applied centrifugal chillers (models 079-126) have a factory-mounted, water-cooled oil cooler, temperaturecontrolled water regulating valve and solenoid valve per compressor.
 Centrifugal single compressor cooling water connections are located near the compressor and are shown on the specific unit certified drawings.
-WSC160 models have a refrigerant-cooled oil cooler.